From Prompts to Packets: A View from the Network on ChatGPT, Copilot, and Gemini: Traffic Collection Setup

-The traffic is entirely \emph{human-generated} and was collected with the contribution of researchers and students acting as informed experimenters.
-During each capture session, the experimenter directly interacted with one of the examined apps.
+\begin{draft} As mentioned in Section~\ref{subsec:apps}, the traffic is entirely \emph{human-generated} and was collected with the contribution of researchers and students acting as informed experimenters. \end{draft} During each capture session, the experimenter directly interacted with one of the examined apps.

 For the collection of the \emph{generic} dataset, each capture session lasted $15$~minutes and was dedicated to a single type of content generation, either text or multimodal.
 Overall, the \emph{generic} dataset consists of $20$~hours of traffic for each \gls{genai} app, with $10$~hours dedicated to text generation and the other $10$~hours to multimodal content generation, resulting in a total of $60$~hours of traffic.